FrancoFrancis/FrancoFrancis/README.md

 <p align="left"> <a href="https://twitter.com/ethamfrancis" target="blank"><img src="https://img.shields.io/twitter/follow/ethamfrancis?logo=twitter&style=for-the-badge" alt="ethamfrancis" /></a> </p>

+- frontend Web Developer / Designer
-- 🥑 Opensource Contributor
+- 🥑 Open source Contributor

 - 💬 Ask me about *front end web developement and everything in between*

-- 👑 I am an entrepreneur with the Vison of building for the future of Africa.
+- 👑 I am an entrepreneur with the Vison of building for the future of technology in Africa.

 - ⚡ Fun fact **I love to write music too!**